x2bool/kuery/README.md

 # Kuery - typesafe SQL in Kotlin

-The library offers an approach to work with a subset of SQL in Kotlin programming language.
-The main goal of this project is to make database-related code safer and easier to evolve.
-At the moment SQLite is the only supported dialect.
+The library is a safe(r) alternative to plain text SQL.
+The main goal of this project is to make database-related code easier to develop and evolve.
+The project uses some of the Kotlin language features to achieve a certain level of type safety.

 **WARNING: the library is at an early development stage.
 The APIs are unstable and might be changed in the future.**